lanxinmob/NPU-noj/README.md

 # NPU-noj
 just a record,not complete
-and some algorithm learni in the progress
+and some algorithm learning in the progress